 Do not use heat for drying articles that contain plastic, foam, sponge rubber, or similarly textured rubber materials.
 Drying in a heated tumbler may damage plastics or rubber and may be a fire hazard.

-A program should be established for the inspection and cleaning of lint in the heating unit area, exhaust ductwork, and inside the dryer.
+5. A program should be established for the inspection and cleaning of the lint in the burner area and exhaust ductwork.
 The frequency of inspection and cleaning can best be determined from experience at each location.